lineageos4microg/docker-lineage-cicd/README.md

 ```

 ### Expert mode
-build cm-14.1 LineageOS for a device that doesn't exist inside the main project, but comes from a special manifest.
+build cm-14.1 LineageOS for a device that doesn't exist inside the main project, but comes from a special manifest ( has to be copied manually inside `/home/user/source/.repo/local_manifests/local_manifest.xml` ).
 Finally provide a custom OTA URL for this ROM so users can update using built-in OTA Updater.
 ```
 docker run \
     --restart=always \